Freexan/Freexan/README.md

 ## 🧑‍💻 About Me

-I'm Oleksandr Chykalo, a backend developer with a passion for building things from scratch and understanding how they work under the hood.
+I'm Oleksandr Chykalo, a backend developer with a passion for building things from zero and understanding how they work under the hood.

 I'm currently studying at Akademia Finansów i Biznesu Vistula in Warsaw.

-Right now I'm deep into software architecture — exploring how real-world applications are designed, what principles drive their structure, and how to make systems that are not just functional, but well thought-out from the ground up.
+Right now I'm deep into DDD software architecture — exploring how real-world applications are designed, what principles drive their structure, and how to make systems that are not just functional, but well thought-out from the ground up.

 Outside of code, I unwind over a game of chess ♟️